wowinter13/real_life_interview/ruby.md

 ### <a id="base"></a> Base

-**What is the difference between :include and :extend in Ruby?**
+**What is the difference between :include, :extend and :prepend in Ruby?**

-:include is being used for instance methods (i for I) and :extend for class methods.
+`include` is being used for instance methods.

+`extend` – for class methods.
+Going above the class in a method dispatch tree.
+(Class -> Extend -> ... -> Kernel -> BasicObject)

+`prepend` – for class methods.
+Going below the class in a method dispatch tree.
+(Prepend -> Class -> ... -> Kernel -> BasicObject)

 ***